 ITIL v3 2011 has relatively little information on Major Incidents other than to say that they have a separate procedures with shorter timescales.
 Of course every organization must define what conditions must occur for the Major Incident process to be invoked and for an MI to be declared, but once an MI has been determined, I think there are additional milestones that should be captured.

 MI Determined – The delta between the Incident being detected and the MI being determined shows how efficient the Incident process is in determining the scope of the issue.
-Often very low priority Incidents simmer for a very long period of time before escalating to become Major Incidents.
+Often very low priority Incidents simmer for a very long time before escalating to become Major Incidents.

 MI Declared – How long does it take from determining that an Incident is significant enough to be called an MI until the powers that be actually invoke the MI process.
 A good example of an issue with the MI process would be if the Service Desk is being overwhelmed with calls, but for one reason or another, they neglect to reach out the IC to initiate the MI process.